 Check out our printable recipe card below but first, here is a breakdown.

-- Spread both sides of your favorite style of rye bread with Russian dressing
+- Spread each slice of rye bread with Dijon mustard and then Russian dressing.

-- Place the second slice of bread over the sauerkraut.
+- Place the second slice of bread over the grated cheese.

 - Place sandwich in a preheated hot skillet and cook each side until golden.